Ernest Hemingway. A Moveable Feast. Scribner’s, 1964.

 For example, Hemingway describes an effort led by Pound to subsidize T. S. Eliot so he could quit his banking job and write full time.

 He speaks of meeting Ford Madox Ford, who for some unclear reason made Hemingway uncomfortable.
 It may have been his disdain for Americans.
-Hemingway speaks highly of James Joyce (he influenced everyone), but other than casually mentioning seeing him in restaurants and taverns, does provide any detailed observatioins though other sources say they would sometimes go drinking together.
+Hemingway speaks highly of James Joyce (he influenced everyone), but other than casually mentioning seeing him in restaurants and taverns, he does not provide any detailed observations though other sources say they would sometimes go drinking together.

 Hemingway’s account of F. Scott Fitzgerald is very moving.
 He could observe even back then Fitzgerald’s tendency toward alcoholism.
 He first read The Great Gatsby when Fitzgerald told him it had been published.
 He called it a work of genius.
 He said that Fitzgerald had written four novels, two of which were really good.
 Besides Gatsby, we are left to guess what the other one was.
 (This reviewer prefers The Beautiful and Damned.)
 He believes The Last Tycoon would have been great if Fitzgerald had been able to complete it.